MUSE TECHNOLOGIES

 Blue Cards-

-Ask Scoutmaster Voiles or McCarthy to sign your Blue Card prior to starting your Merit Badge work.
+Ask YOUR Scoutmaster to sign your Blue Card prior to starting your Merit Badge work.
 They will explain the next steps, including finding a list of Merit Badge Counselors from which to choose.
 You can also ask other adult leaders or scouts for suggested Merit Badge Counselors.

 REMEMBER-